 Stretching to three feet long, this little slide easily collapses for storage or relocation.
 It can hold children up to 60 pounds, so your little one can use it for years to come!
 With the growing concerns about children becoming less and less active, this toy is perfect for keeping your kid active no matter what the temperature is outside.

-The trike’s big foot pedals are great for smaller, first-time riders, and the large, wide wheels provide a lot of stability.
+The trike’s big foot pedals are great for smaller, first-time riders, and the three molded wheels provide a lot of stability.
 As with a real bike, the seat is adjustable to fit your growing child.
 A covered storage bin in the back and a bell on the handlebars are just icing on the cake.

 Your kid will love riding around and feeling like a big boy.
 And as an added bonus, he’ll be strengthening his leg muscles and developing important gross motor skills at the same time.
 Win-win.

-Step2 Up & Down Roller Coaster Ride On
+10. Step 2 Up & Down Roller Coaster

 This 10-foot long mini roller coaster is every child’s dream toy.
 I mean, really.
 It has two fun hills and no line to wait in!
 Designed for indoor or outdoor use, the car can be used on or off the track, and the track can be used for balls, toy cars, or anything else your child wants to watch roll down.